-Access to this verdant wildlife area is via boat through the historic Snyder Canal, as birds conveniently fly through the gallery forest back and forth across the waterway.
-After the Snyder Brothers finished construction in the late 1890s, the canal was used to transport bananas from the Changuinola River Valley to the sheltered waters of Almirante Bay at Boca del Drago, where they were loaded onto transport ships.
+Access to the reserve is via boat through the historic Snyder Canal, as birds conveniently fly through the gallery forest back and forth across the waterway.
+After the Snyder Brothers finished construction of the canal in the late 1890s, it was used to transport bananas from the Changuinola River Valley to the sheltered waters of Almirante Bay at Boca del Drago, where they were loaded onto transport ships.
 Panama’s first canal was vital in establishing The United Fruit Company and the very beginnings of what would become known as ‘The Banana Republic’.
-This is an excellent place to find many lowland bird species, northern and altitudinal migrants, raptors and shorebirds.
+This is an excellent place to find lowland bird species, northern and altitudinal migrants, raptors and shorebirds.

 All six species of kingfishers known to the Americas can be found here.
 We will also be watching closely for regional endemics such as the range restricted Nicaraguan Seedfinch, White-collared Manakin (Almirante race), Olive- backed Euphonia, Black-cowled Oriole, Canebrake Wren and Three-wattled Bellbird.
 The furtive Masked Duck, Least Bittern, Pied-billed Grebe, Great Potoo, Northern Jacana and Bare-throated Tiger Heron are also possible.
-Raptor sightings could include Yellow-headed Caracara, Osprey, Bat, Laughing and Peregrine Falcons and the petite Pearl Kite.
+Raptor sightings could include Yellow-headed Caracara, Western Osprey, Laughing, Bat and Peregrine Falcons and the petite Pearl Kite.

 Sea conditions permitting, in the afternoon we will head just two miles offshore to visit a breathtaking rookery reserve known as Swan’s Caye.
 Here we should enjoy close looks at Panama’s only known breeding colony of Red-billed Tropicbirds.
 Brown Boobies and Magnificent Frigatebirds also nest and we'll enjoy those too before returning to our lodge in the late afternoon.
 Night Tranquilo Bay

-Our last morning at Tranquilo Bay is left open for birding the many trails on the property, perhaps visiting the bird bathing pool in the forest or what you will... snorkeling, kayaking, fishing or simply just relaxing.
+Our last morning at Tranquilo Bay is left open for birding the many trails on the property, perhaps making one last visit to the bird bathing pool in the forest... or simply just relaxing.

 After an early lunch, we return to Bocas del Toro and catch a late afternoon flight back to Panama City.
-Our hotel for this evening lies a short drive to the north of the city, on the edge of the Parque Nacional Camino de Cruces.
-Night at the Radisson Summit Hotel, Panama City
+Our hotel for the next two nights lies a short drive to the north of the city, on the edge of the Parque Nacional Camino de Cruces.
+Night at Radisson Summit Hotel, Panama City

 Early risers can listen to the chorus of tropical birdsong as species begin to appear in front of the hotel and local golf course.
-Grey-headed Chachalacas and Great Kiskadees invariably make the most noise, but about the very birdy hotel grounds we may see and hear an array of Central American species.
+Grey-headed Chachalacas and Great Kiskadees invariably make the most noise, but the birdy hotel grounds hold an array of Central American species.

 Southern Lapwings strut about the fairways and Wattled Jacanas feed on pools about the golf course; Grey-headed Kites and Short-tailed Hawks regularly cruise above the trees, as White-tipped Doves and Squirrel Cuckoos clamber through the branches.
 Red-crowned Woodpeckers are common and we could well find Blue-chested and Rufous-tailed Hummingbirds or a Black-throated Mango.
 Large Keel-billed Toucans flash their colourful bills, trying to outdo the brilliant palette of warblers or tanagers – though it is hard to outshine Crimson-backed Tanager!

 Great Tinamous call from the forest and we may be lucky to spot a shy Ruddy Quail-dove lurking in the leaf litter.
-Long-billed Hermit is possible and we may spot Whooping Motmot and both Black-tailed and White-tailed Trogons sitting quietly on a liana.
-If we are lucky enough to encounter an ant swarm, we have chances of seeing a host of attendant species such as Black-crowned Antshrike, Chequer-throated and White-flanked Antwrens, and Dusky and Chestnut-backed Antbirds.
-Blue-crowned and Golden-collared Manakins are two more local specialities as is Fulvous-vented Euphonia.
+Long-billed Hermit is possible and we may find Whooping Motmot and both Black-tailed and White-tailed Trogons sitting quietly on a liana.
+If we are lucky to encounter an ant swarm, we have chances of seeing a host of attendant species such as Black-crowned Antshrike, Chequer-throated and White-flanked Antwrens, and Dusky, Chestnut-backed and the remarkably beautiful Ocellated Antbirds.
+Blue-crowned and Golden-collared Manakins are two more local specialities, as is Fulvous-vented Euphonia.
 We are sure to encounter a host of new and exciting species during our visits here for a cracking finale to our tour!

-Our birding adventure over, we return to our hotel for an early lunch then depart for nearby Tocumen International Airport and our late afternoon flight home.
+Our birding adventure over, we return to our hotel for an early lunch on Day 11, then depart for nearby Tocumen International Airport and our late afternoon flight home.